LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 The lassoc executable is installed at "/usr/bin/lassoc" on OS X and Linux operating systems and at "C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lassoc" on Windows.
 This program is used to compile LassoApps, Lasso libraries, and Lasso executables.
-See :ref:`the section on compiling Lasso code<compiling-lasso>` for more information.
+See the section on :ref:`compiling Lasso code <compiling-lasso>` for more information.

 .. _special-environment-variables: